 It’s of course impossible to recommend THE guidebooks you need.
 It entirely depends on where you plan to climb.
 However, the following choices should whet your appetite for some world-class sport climbing destinations in mainland Europe.

-So, there you have it - that covers sport climbing equipment.
-If you remain a sport climber and decide never to dabble in trad climbing, rest easy, knowing you’ve saved yourself huge additional expense, not to mention several kilograms of extra kit in your rack.
+So, there you have it — that covers the sport climbing kit you’ll need.
+If you stick with sport and never dabble in trad, you can rest easy knowing you’ve saved yourself a huge extra expense, not to mention a few kilos of extra kit hanging from your harness.